Does Medicare Cover Hearing? This is one of the most common questions that we get from those folks turning 65.

 If you are having hearing related issues, you will need to talk to your primary care physician before you can get any help from Medicare.

 There are also instances where a Medicare Supplement plan can help with covering that additional 20% out of pocket cost.
+Outside of a traditional Medicare Supplement plan there are many combo plans that cover hearing, dental, and vision care.

 Senior Benefit Service has been in the Medicare business for over 50 years and understands your concerns.